Based In Sligo, Ireland / email: showbands@gmsproductions.com

 Eric picks up the story, "We fixed a gig in Zhivago and he came in, real cool, and looking as if he was saying: Okay impress me!
 So we weren't really into what we were doing.
 Then Ditch Cassidy got up with us to jam and we began to enjoy ourselves and forget about this cat from London.
 Next thing we knew, he'd arranged for us to go to London the following week to record an album."
 Once in London, the band was earning £8 a week plus rent paid.
 Their operating expenses ran at below £100 a week.
 Phil maintained that even on those meager wages they were better off than they were in Ireland.

-The band released the album, which was picked up by Radio Luxemburg's Kid Jensen, who played it in its entirety over a handful of nights and that started the ball rolling in England.
-They started doing gigs and started to build a reputation as a live act, but it was slow going, with the band learning as they went.
-The band returned to Ireland support to Rory Gallagher in the Stadium and then to Slade on their tour.
+Now signed to Decca Records, the band released an E.P. (four track) single, New Day, and set about recording their first album.
+The single did little in terns of sales or publicity for the band.
+Their live show was still where it was all happening for Lizzy.
+A short time later, they released the album, Thin Lizzy, which was picked up by Radio Luxemburg's Kid Jensen, who played it in its entirety over a handful of nights and that started the ball rolling in England.
+The album did not originally contain the four tracks on the New Day E.P., but they were added on subsequent re-releases.
+The band was constantly gigging and started to build a reputation as a live act, but it was slow going, with the band learning as they went.
+They returned to Ireland support to Rory Gallagher in the Stadium and then to support Slade on their Irish tour.

 Explained Eric, "The Slade tour helped us a lot.
 Chas Chandler came up and told us he dug the band but that our clothes weren't colourful enough, so we started to get into that end of things.
 After a while the shape throwing became automatic and the music was all we worried about."